sohomdatta1/dabfix/README.md

-# 📦 Dabfix
+# DABFIX

-Dabfix is a Flask-based application designed to help users fix links to disambiguation pages in Wikipedia.
+Dabfix is a Flask-based application designed to help users fix links to disambiguation pages in Wikipedia

+### Prerequistic
+Before we begin, ensure that you have the following installed in your computer
+- Python (version 3.5 or later)
+- pip
+- git
+___

 ## Introduction